 The Indonesian island of Bali naturally lends itself to yoga and active travel.
 Locals and visitors alike revel in the abundant offerings of the island - fresh fruit, tropical waters and stunning temples.
 The Balinese people exude kindness, which contributes to the peaceful atmosphere.
 As you cycle through the verdant rice paddies and small villages, you can't help but be inspired to start the day out with a deep breath and some feel-good stretching.

 Europe offers travelers a chance to bike, hike and practice yoga while immersed in some of western civilization's oldest and most timeless cultures and landscapes.
 Here historic villages, natural wonders and pilgrimage routes serve as a perfect backdrop for introspection.
 Perhaps magnificent Icelandic glaciers and northern lights inspire your practice.
-Or maybe you feel a connection to the rolling hills of Tuscany, the rugged winding trails of Mallorca, Spain, or the sacred traditions found along the Camino de Santiago.
+Or maybe you feel a connection to the rugged winding trails of Mallorca, Spain, or the sacred traditions found along the Camino de Santiago.

 The US Southwest